stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 * Separation between tension profiles of the two groups.

-*Falsification conditions:*
+**Falsification conditions**

-* If systems with clear emergent higher-level traits do not show any systematic tension reduction compared to controls, the encoding is considered weak or misaligned and should be revised.
+* If systems with clear emergent higher-level traits do not show any systematic tension reduction compared to controls, the encoding instance `E*` is considered weak or misaligned and should be revised.
 * If control systems systematically show lower `Tension_transition` than systems with stable higher-level traits, the encoding contradicts the intended interpretation of major transitions and is considered falsified.

-*Semantics implementation note:*
+**Semantics implementation note**

-The analysis uses hybrid semantics: discrete labels for levels and traits, continuous-valued summaries for fitness, interaction strengths, and integration metrics, consistent with the metadata choice in Block 0.
+The analysis uses hybrid semantics: discrete labels for levels and traits, continuous-valued summaries for fitness, interaction strengths, and integration metrics, consistent with the metadata choice in Section 3.5.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-This experiment tests whether Q073 encodings track emergent higher-level organization in microbial systems, but it does not constitute a complete explanation of any specific transition.
+Falsifying a particular encoding instance `E*` for Q073 shows that this way of summarizing and scoring multi-level organization does not track emergent higher-level traits in the tested systems.
+It does not provide a complete explanation of any specific transition, and it does not preclude alternative encodings or model families from succeeding.

 ---